facebookresearch/plush_dataset/README.md

 rvecs = camInfo[frameIndex]["rvecs"]
 pos = torch.matmul(torch.tensor(rvecs), torch.FloatTensor([0,105,0])) + torch.FloatTensor(tvecs)
 dir = torch.matmul(torch.tensor(rves), torch.FloatTensor([0,0,-1]))
-pos[:,1:2] = -pos[:,1:2]
+pos[:,1:3] = -pos[:,1:3]
-dir[:,1:2] = -dir[:,1,2]
+dir[:,1:3] = -dir[:,1,3]
 ```
 These transformations are necessary because the airstream source is located 10.5 cm above the marker center and ejects air in the `(0,0,-1)` direction.
-The final two lines rotate the position and direction by 90 degrees counterclockwise to match the reconstruction.
+The final two lines flipped the position and direction to match the reconstruction.

 ## License